Strong chiral optical force for small chiral molecules based on electric-dipole interactions, inspired by the asymmetrical hydrozoan $\textit{Velella velella}$: Numerical results

 Fig.~\ref{Norbornenone} is a scatter plot depicting the strength and sign of our chiral optical force for rotational states in the $J\in\{0,\dots,10\}$ manifolds, expressed in terms of the `temperature' $\Delta U/k_B$.
 The strongest force is found for the $|\psi_{1_0,0}\rangle$ rotational state, giving

-Our chiral optical force is negative for some rotational states and positive for others, however there are $908$ rotational states with $F_z<0$ and only $862$ rotational states with $F_z>0$, giving an overall preference for $F_z<0$.
+There are $908$ rotational states with $F_z<0$ and only $862$ rotational states with $F_z>0$, giving an overall preference for $F_z<0$.
 We emphasise here than for a given configuration of the electric field, our chiral optical force has opposite signs for opposite enantiomers in the same rotational state.